geometryzen/davinci-eight/README.md

 The HTML documentation is best experienced with the following settings:

 1. Access        - Public/Protected
 2. Inherited     - Unchecked
-3. Externals - Unchecked normally but Checked in order to see interfaces :(
+3. Externals     - Checked
-4. Only exported - Checked (In order to ignore implementation details :)
+4. Only exported - Unchecked

 The documentation is evolving rapidly due to transitioning to a new system of TypeScript documentation generation.
 In particular, you may see the word `default` frequently.
 This is because the EIGHT code uses default exports.